blime4/MyObsidian/2023/001-工作/003-framework/pythorch/profiler.md

 ### Libkineto
 Libkineto is an in-process profiling library integrated with the PyTorch Profiler with special focus on low-overhead GPU timeline tracing.

+> Currently only NVIDIA GPUs are supported.
+> TO